lauvergn/QDUtilLib/README.md

 - OPT=1 or 0: compilation with optimization or without optimization
 - OMP=1 or 0: with or without openmp
 - LAPACK=1 or 0: with or without blas and lapack libraries
+- INT=4 or 8: change the integer kind default compilation option

 The file, **ALL_Tests.log**, contains a summary of all the tests.